Namdevco can supply food hampers for next 3 months - Trinidad and Tobago Newsday

 "If there is need to provide more baskets, Namdevco is capable (of doing) so.”

-On May 7, the Prime Minister announced that because of the stricter covid19 restrictions 25,000 families will be supplied with food items such as sweet potato, dasheen, cassava, plantain, squash, pineapple, citrus, pawpaw, cucumbers, bodi, sweet pepper, hot pepper, tomatoes and chicken, with slight variations in the packages.
+On May 7 the Prime Minister announced that because of the stricter covid19 restrictions, 25,000 families will be supplied with food items such as sweet potato, dasheen, cassava, plantain, squash, pineapple, citrus, pawpaw, cucumber, bodi, sweet pepper, hot pepper, tomatoes and chicken, with slight variations in the packages.

 Earlier in May, Minister of Agriculture, Land and Fisheries Clarence Rambharat said the initiative was expected to cost the government $10 million for the initial period, May 3-23.

-During the extension of the initiative into May, June and July, he confirmed on Tuesday, it was expected to remain the same for each month.
+During the extension of the initiative into May, June and July, he confirmed last week it was expected to remain the same for each month.

 Comments